 The Place Standard has been developed in partnership between Scottish Goverment, NHS Health Scotland and Architecture & Design Scotland.
 The Tool is one of the outcomes of our Creating Places strategy (2013) and is based on a recommendation in 2008's Good Places, Better Health implementation plan.

-We are encouraging greater public involvement in the design of places by providing funding for community workshops, or 'charrettes'.
+We encourage greater public involvement in the design of places by providing funding for community workshops, or 'charrettes'.

-These events enable the community, industry and public bodies to work directly with professional designers and experts to generate a specific vision, masterplan and action plan.
+These events enable the community, industry and public bodies to work directly with professional designers and experts to generate a specific vision, masterplan and action plan to improve their place.
 The collaborative nature of charrettes allows the wider social and economic issues of the community to be considered alongside physical design issues.
 However, we recognise that the charrette approach is only one method of enabling participation in placemaking.
 Communities have different needs at different times and may require support not just in developing a vision for their place, but also at the stages before and after this.